Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 SmartAsset: How FSAs Save You Money on Taxes

 Contributing to a flexible spending account (FSA) could save you several hundred dollars in taxes.
 FSAs do this by exempting contributions from federal and state income taxes, as well as payroll taxes.
-FSAs do have some limitations, including a cap on contributions, a restriction to spending funds on qualified medical expenses and a use-it-or-lose-it provision.
-Plus, not every employer offers these accounts as benefits.
+FSAs do have some limitations, including a cap on contributions, a restriction on spending funds on qualified medical expenses and a use-it-or-lose-it provision.
+Plus, not every employer offers these accounts as a benefit.

-For devising ways to pay for your medical expenses, consider talking to a financial advisor.
+For your financial planning needs, consider talking to a financial advisor.

 FSA Basics

-A flexible spending account (FSA) is a kind of savings account that lets you set aside money before income and payroll taxes are assessed.
+A flexible spending account (FSA) allows you to set aside money for certain types of expenses before income and payroll taxes are assessed.
 As long as any withdrawals from the account are spent on eligible expenses, you don’t have to pay taxes on withdrawals either.

 FSAs are only available to people whose employer sponsors the account as part of a cafeteria benefits plan.
 Plus, there are limits on the amount employees can contribute, as well as the type of expenses that are eligible.